Eschatologue/CM_wiki/docs/class/paladin/oathbreaker.md

 ### Level 3: Corrupting Will

 Your blasphemous will can corrupt and conquer the souls of others.
-As a **:rsc-b: Bonus Action**{ .rsc }, you can expend a use of your Channel Divinity to force a creature you can see within 30 feet of you to make a Wisdom saving throw.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can expend a use of your **:ui-chdiv-pal: Channel Divinity** to force a creature you can see within 30 feet of you to make a Wisdom saving throw.
 On a failed save, the target has the Charmed condition for 1 minute.
 For the duration, you can take a **:rsc-b: Bonus Action**{ .rsc } to issue one of the following commands to an affected creature.

 **Enforce**{ .inl } You can issue a one word command to the creature as if by the [:spell-lv1: Command] spell.